Generative Adversarial Network for Probabilistic Forecast of Random Dynamical System: Methodology

 \subsubsection{Generative Adversarial Network}

 Here, we aim to learn the conditional probability distribution, $p_d(\bm{x}_{t+1}|\bm{x}_{0:t})$, of a $d$-dimensional stochastic process $\bm{x}_t\in\mathbb{R}^d$ for the data-driven simulation.
-Since the fully connected graph structure of the conditional distribution, \emph{i.e.}, the dependence on the entire historical sequence, $\bm{x}_{0:t}$, makes the inference problem difficult, we use a RNN and exploit the conditional independence given the hidden state of the RNN, such that
+Since the fully connected graph structure of the conditional distribution, \emph{i.e.}, the dependence on the entire historical sequence, $\bm{x}_{0:t}$, makes the inference problem difficult, we use a RNN and exploit the conditional independence, such that